 Every year more than 10 million pets go missing and over 6 million are killed on roadways in the U.S. alone.
 Many pets never make it home due to delayed recovery times resulting in fatal injuries, and euthanasia.

-While Microchips are a necessary backup to your pet's tag, why take the risk of exposing your pet to the danger of being fatally injured while waiting for a Good Samaritan who is willing to transport your pet to a vet or shelter to be scanned.
+While Microchips are a necessary backup to your pet's tag, why take the risk of exposing your pet to the danger of being fatally injured while waiting for a Good Samaritan to transport your pet to a vet or shelter to be scanned.
 Also, microchips are only successful in reuniting lost pets with their families 52% of the time as they can move on the pet's body and become undetectable.

 GPS devices are costly and have short battery lives.
 Additionally, they do not provide your pet's rescuer with the information to care for your pet or the ability to send automated lost pet communications to you and your emergency network for your pet's quick and safe return home.